needle-mirror/com.unity.localization/Documentation~/Scripting.md

     IEnumerator Start()
     {
-        // Wait for the localization system to initialize, loading Locales, preloading etc. yield return LocalizationSettings.InitializationOperation;
+        // Wait for the localization system to initialize yield return LocalizationSettings.InitializationOperation;

         // Generate list of available Locales